-Bebtelovimab shows high activity against all known variants (including BA.2) in laboratory studies but only limited clinical data on effectiveness.
+Bebtelovimab shows activity against all known variants in laboratory studies but only limited clinical data on effectiveness.
 As a result, bebtelovimab should be used as the monoclonal antibody of choice in regions where BA.2 is the dominant subvariant if preferred therapies are not feasible or appropriate to use.